-Management burns to reduce fuel hazard may be an unwarranted and wasted effort in those vegetation communities where survey results indicate a rapid return to pre-fire levels.
-Increasing the frequency of burns would be difficult to achieve: firstly, because available resources are usually limited and secondly, because of the narrow and unpredictable window of opportunity provided by local weather conditions.
+The survey results indicate a rapid accumulation of fuel loads in some vegetation types.
+Careful consideration needs to be made when conducting prescribed burns for minimising fuel loads in such cases.
+Rapid return to pre-fire fuel levels may potentially diminish the effectiveness of prescribed burning.
+Increasing the frequency of burns can be difficult to achieve: firstly, because available resources are usually limited and secondly, because of the narrow and unpredictable window of opportunity provided by local weather conditions.
 Climate change may further reduce suitable opportunities.
 From a conservation perspective, increased fire frequency is likely to cause the local extinction of species not capable of reaching reproductive maturity within shorter time-spans, and lead to increasing opportunities for weed invasion and dominance of 'fire-increaser' species.